alexonwheels644/OLED-FlipperZero_Tutorial/README.md

 ### 📂 Where to Find the Code

-The code is in the folder Рow to use liquid-crystal display
+The code is in the folder How to use liquid-crystal display

 ---